Skip to content

 The pocket of resistance was driven by:

-• Misinformation (anti-vax pamphlets in Yiddish circulated through community channels)
+• Misinformation (anti-vax pamphlets, some of them in Yiddish, circulated through community channels)

-• Distrust of government (a cultural trait in some insular communities with historical roots)
+• Distrust of government (a cultural trait in some Orthodox Jewish communities with historical roots)

 • Social media (even in communities with limited internet use, WhatsApp groups spread anti-vax content)

-• A small number of sympathetic figures who gave anti-vax views a veneer of religious legitimacy
+• A small number of sympathetic figures who lent anti-vax views a veneer of religious legitimacy

 For Healthcare Providers